ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 ## The Generic Factory Broker

 We can now define a factory interface and class to abstract the execution of *Requests* against their respective *Handlers*.
+Personal: I always call these Core -> Data domain interfaces *Brokers*.

 The interface: